How to Teach Your Xbox Obsessed Kids About Money and Investing

 “One such skill is coding.
 Instead of simply playing games, you’re better off learning how to write them!
 To get rich, you want to become a producer, not a consumer.”

-At this point, I’m so hyped up I couldn’t stop talking about anything that would inspire him to learn how to code.
+At this point, I was so hyped up I couldn’t stop talking about anything that would inspire him to learn how to code.

 “Elon Musk wrote his first game, Blastar, at your age.
 He’s now the richest man in the world!”